vekatze/neut/book/src/hello-external-world.md

 `dependency` specifies external dependencies.
 Since our running example doesn't do much, the only dependency is `core`, which is the same as "prelude" in other languages.

 The `digest` is the base64url-encoded checksum of the tarball.

-The `mirror` is a list of URLs of the tarball. `enable-preset` makes the `core` library behave like Prelude in Haskell.
-When `enable-preset` is true, specified names in the dependency are automatically imported into every file in our module.
+The `mirror` is a list of URLs of the tarball.

+The `enable-preset` makes the `core` library behave like Prelude in Haskell.
+That is, when `enable-preset` is true, specified names in the dependency are automatically imported into every file in our module.

 ### Source files

-Let's see the content of `sample.nt`:
+Let's see the content of `source/sample.nt`:

 ```neut
 // sample.nt